 Main Content Start

-Restrictions regarding study abroad and personal travel can be found below.
+The below information regarding study abroad and personal travel will be updated soon.

 In response to the CDC statement about Student Foreign Travel for Institutions of Higher Education, NWACC is reviewing upcoming study abroad programs in countries with CDC Travel Notices with higher levels of risk for COVID-19.

 The CDC and Department of State have issued a number of warnings referencing travel in and out of countries impacted by the COVID-19.
 Out of an abundance of caution, NWACC has decided to suspend its summer 2020 study abroad programs.